KosarDst/Ui-Ux-Instagram/README.md

 # Ui-Ux-Instagram
-it's an XD project for practicing on my own
+it's an XD project for practicing on my own.

 This is my first design.:D